hai-vr/documentation/docs/products/combo-gesture-expressions/reference.md

 ## Having issues?
 Join my Discord Server

-I will try to provide help on the #cge channel when I can.
+I will try to provide help on the #combogesture-vrc channel when I can.

 [Join the Invitation Discord (https://discord.gg/58fWAUTYF8)](https://discord.gg/58fWAUTYF8).